 For doctors working in mental health, learning disability and autism services, usual ethics principles apply – see General Medical Council and Royal College of Psychiatrists.
 In addition, see the report published by the World Health Organisation on ethical considerations in developing a public health response to pandemic influenza.
 The Faculty of Public Health has also provided briefings on the legal and ethical dimensions and providing professional & public guidance.

-the Legal and Ethical Dimensions and Providing Professional & Public Guidance
+Legal and Ethical Dimensions and Providing Professional & Public Guidance

 However, this pandemic is likely to throw up some dilemmas for which more specific advice is needed.

 It is strongly recommended that all psychiatrists check that their local clinical ethics committees are in place as they can provide advice and guidance in real-time.

 The College has also endorsed the following guidance developed by the Royal College of Physicians: